JuliaGizmos/WebIO.jl/README.md

 end
 ```

-A todo list would naturally contain a vector of `TodoItem`s and possibly a `title` field.
+A todo list which contains a vector of `TodoItem`s and possibly a `title` field,

 ```julia
 immutable TodoList